tiller-tolbus/membrane/doc/proposal.md

 ## Back-end

-As per the Terraform design philsophy, we aim to make the back-end of `%cell` as agnostic as possible to front-end considerations.
+We aim to make the back-end of `%cell` as agnostic as possible to front-end considerations.
 A spreadsheet in `%cell` serves as the ideal form of a spreadsheet in any context, and can be served to any front-end platform through the API.

 ### Persistence Model